readyplayerme/rpm-unreal-avatar-creator/Documentation/SampleStructure.md

 Avatar creator implements the NavigationSwitcher interface allowing the child widgets to send events.

 ## Preview Actor
 The preview actor is spawned in the world when the avatar creator widget is opened.
-It contains one half and one full-body avatar.
+It contains avatar mesh, lights and a camera for rendering the avatar at runtime and displaying it in the avatar editor afterward.
-It also contains lights and a camera for rendering the avatar at runtime and displaying it in the avatar editor afterward.
+There is also a possibility to override the preview avatar by injecting a custom one.
+To do so, call the **Override Preview Avatar** function of the avatar creator.

 ## Popups
 The popups widgets are located in the [Popups](../Content/Widgets/Popups) folder, they are needed to give the user information about the current status of the avatar creator.